garrandall/popular-music-data/tracks/ready-or-not-after-7.md

 (Chorus)
 Ready or not
-I'll give you everything (ooh lady) and more
+I'll give you everything (ohlady) and more
 (I'll give you more, you've got to know it, baby)
 All that I've got (Hey, it's yours)
 I'll give you everything (It's yours)